Rondout Valley Junior High

 All teachers have their Homework Hotlines set up.
 You and your child can find out homework information by dialing 687-2400 and then your child’s teacher’s extension.
 The extension was mailed home in September.
 If you have not received one please call extension 4701 and we’ll have one mailed home to you.

-We ask that you continue to ask your child about their homework, their reading logs and how they are spending their free time.
+We ask that you continue to inquire from your child about their homework, their reading logs and how they are spending their free time.
 Please stay in contact with your child’s teachers and school counselor.
 We encourage you to have a set time when your child turns in all electronic devices to YOU.
 Research shows that not much good is going on after 9 PM in cyberspace. iPads, cell phones, laptops and other electronic devices are better left in your room for the night.
 We need your child well rested for the academic rigors of Junior High School.

 Students, teachers, parents, guardians, counselors, administrators and other support staff working in partnership is the single most important factor in your child’s success.
 Please do not hesitate to call me if there is anything you feel needs my attention.
 I am honored to be working with your children.